Estuary

 • Authentication Method: OAuth Credentials

-• Refresh Token: Obtained after completing OAuth setup.
+• Refresh Token: Obtained after completing the OAuth flow in your Connected App

 11-Salesforce connector